 In this course, we will study several important and influential theories explaining typical human development.
 Our emphasis will be on current theoretical issues involved in the effects of early experience and environment.
-The course will begin with an in depth study of Piaget's theory of cognitive development, including modern criticism and adaptation (neo-piagetian theories) of Piaget's theory.
+The course will begin with an in-depth study of Piaget's theory of cognitive development, including modern criticism and adaptation (neo-Piagetian theories) of Piaget's theory.
 Vygotsky's theory will be a particular point of contrast to Piaget's theory.
 Next, we will move to the study of social development by exploring Bowlby's attachment theory.
 Again, we will focus on the original theory as well as modern empirical support and criticism of Bowlby's approach to explaining social development.
 We will pay particular attention to contrasting Bowlby's theory with Bandura's social behavioral theory of development.
 Third, we will take a similar approach to studying Erikson's theory of development - including his ideas about adult development.
-We will learn the ways that Erikson's theory marked an important departure from a more classical Freudian understanding of development.
+We will once again examine modern support and adaptations to Erikson's original theory and students will learn the ways that Erikson's theory marked an important departure from a more classical Freudian understanding of development.